arg/dotfiles/README.md

 ### New environment bootstrap

-Should be run as `root` after installing the new environment.
+Run as `root` on a new environment:

 #### Ubuntu 20.04